rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 tsave/;

 **Print majority svg**
-ttags= ;
+* NOTE: if you don't clear ttags at the end (ttags -;) it will stack all recorded ttags and confuse you ttags= ;
 majority ;
 ttag &Majority.svg ;
+ttags -;

 **Print strict svg**
 ttags= ;
 qnelsen ;
 ttag &Strict.svg;
+ttags -;

 **Bootstrapping (with svg print)** ttags= ;